wlads/reefpoints/source/posts/2015-01-14-sr-ui-designer.md

 This is an on-site position in Boston, MA.

 If this type of working environment interests you, then we’d love to hear from you.
-E-mail us at jobs@dockyard.com (we do not work with recruiters) to get in touch.
+[E-mail us](mailto:jobs@dockyard.com) (we do not work with recruiters) to get in touch.